Arjunbm1/flask-todo/README.md

-this is my first attempt to create todo app
+this is a basic todo app